ScilifelabDataCentre/pathogens-portal/CONTRIBUTING/adding_editing_information.md

 We typically describe exactly what data has been shared, how it can be re-used, and give links to where it can be downloaded.

-*We typically put funder information near the end of the text, in italic font.*

 #### Data

 * [Shared dataset 1](https://example.com/data1/): description of shared dataset 1